hylee1rt/PROJECT1/index.md

 *...oof.*

+### Conclusion

-Based on the results of the above regressors, the locally weighted regression (LOWESS) with Quartic kernel had the lowest mean absolute error of $4,107.47.
-For our purposes, this model performed the best (even better than neural network!).
+The locally weighted regression (LOWESS) with Quartic kernel had the lowest mean absolute error of $4,107.47, performing the best (even better than neural network!).